dekuNukem/duckyPad/duckyscript_info.md

 ```
 HOLD SHIFT
 ```

-You should only use `HOLD` command on its own, i.e. the script should only have a single line of `HOLD` command and nothing else.

 This command is experimental, if you run into any bugs, [let me know](#questions-or-comments)!

 ### LOOP (experimental)